happyren/Reading-notes/InternetNotes.md

 3. Assign sequence number to each frame, so that receiver can know whether one frame is received twice.

 ### Flow Control
+Two major schemes, one is **feedback-based flow control**

+> receiver send feedback to allow sender to continue send packets, or tell it how receiver is going on processing packets.

+**rate-based flow control**

+> protocol has built-in mechanism to limit the sender's sending rate.